NoxOrg/Nox/tests/Nox.Docs.Tests/Nox.Docs.Tests/Files/Markdown/CountryEndpoints.md

 ### Update Country
 - **PUT** `/api/Countries/{key}`
   - Description: Update an existing Country.
-- **PUT** `/api/Countries/{key}/CountriesLocalized/{cultureCode}`
-  - Description: Update or create values of CountryLocalized for a specific Country.
-Requires a payload with the new value of CountryLocalizedUpsertDto.

 ### Partially Update Country
 - **PATCH** `/api/Countries/{key}`
   - Description: Partially update an existing Country.